justin-p/ansible-terraform-template/README.md

 #### Your extra tasks

-If you require additional tasks to be ran after initial configuration you can add those into `ansible/tasks/main.yml`.
+If you require additional tasks to be ran after initial configuration you can add those directly into `ansible/main.yml` or split them out to separate tasks files such as `ansible/tasks/main.yml`.

-If your tasks require additional roles you can let them be automatically installed by adding them to the `ansible/files/requirements.yml` file.
-This will install theses roles to the `ansible/roles` folder.
+If your tasks require additional roles you can have them be automatically installed by adding them to the `ansible/files/requirements.yml` file.
+This will install these roles to the `ansible/roles` folder.

 If you want to setup variables for your tasks add these to the `ansible/defaults/main.yml` file.